GMOD/Apollo/docs/Troubleshooting.md

     }
 ```

-3) Specify the overflow directory (best for high load servers, which will need the cache).
+#### Specify the overflow directory

+Best for high load servers, which will need the cache.
 Make sure your tomcat /
 web-server user can write to that directory:

 ```